 - It has an unidentified anti-fatigue factor (pretty sure it has to do with its nutrient content!)

 - Eating liver helps our livers work better as well

 - Helps to speed up the metabolism (which is great for slow oxidizers!)

 - It is amazing for female hormonal balance- helps those in menopause, those with PMS, and even those with irregular cycles

 When it comes to liver, eating it is obviously the best way.
 It is best to find grass-fed beef liver from a reputable farm.
 You can go with a classic liver and onions recipe or you can be a little sneaky and hide in meatloaf like this recipe does.
 Or you can even be brave and try a completely different recipe like this one: Blueberry Balsamic Beef Liver Pate

-I’m not personally at that stage yet so I use Perfect Supplements’ desiccated beef liver supplement.(use my coupon code SASSY to get 10% off of your whole order from their site!)
+I’m not personally at that stage yet so I use Perfect Supplements’ desiccated beef liver supplement.(use my coupon code SASSY to get 10% off of your whole order from their site, and now they even have their own beef liver powder!)
 This just basically means it’s been dehydrated and it retains its nutrient content.
 I open the capsules up and add to my smoothies (and my son’s!).
 My second favorite brand of beef liver is Nutricology- they have a powder, or capsules as well.

 The supplement route is best for sensitive individuals as you can slowly introduce these nutrients and prevent major detox reactions.
 Vitamin A and copper are both very potent, especially for those dealing with underlying infections like EBV or yeast and parasites.
 Low and slow is always best when healing!
 I usually recommend starting with 1 capsule (or 1/4 teaspoon of the powder) a day for the first week, and then bump it up a little each week until you get to the recommend dose (typically 4-6 capsules or 1-2 teaspoons of powder).